 Factors that can increase the risk of developing breast cancer include women with a personal history of, or one or more first-degree relatives (parent, sibling, child) diagnosed with, breast or ovarian cancer; women who are carriers of gene mutations, such as BRCA1 or BRCA2, or have a first-degree relative with these gene mutations; and women who have had chest radiation therapy before age 30 or within the past eight years.

 Women with these risk factors are considered high risk and may be encouraged to start screening earlier and more frequently.

 Increasingly, breast density is being recognized as a significant risk factor.
 Dense breast tissue refers to how it appears on the mammogram based on the mix of fatty and fibrous tissue.
 Women with very dense breasts may require a more personalized screening approach than what is recommended for the general population.
 This may include both mammography and ultrasound exams.

 While the recommendations differ and can be confusing, the ultimate decision rests with women.
 Understanding the risks and benefits of regular mammogram screening and speaking with your doctor about your medical history, is an important first step to decide what’s right for you.

-Mayfair Diagnostics has 11 locations which offer mammography exams, including Mahogany Village, Market Mall, Mayfair Place, and Southcentre locations which have the new Pristina mammography system – which helps provide a more comfortable mammogram.
+Mayfair Diagnostics has 12 locations which offer mammography exams, and except for our Coventry Hills all of them use the Senographe Pristina mammography system – which helps provide a more comfortable mammogram.
 Visit our breast imaging page for more information.

 Coldman, A., et al (2014) “Pan-Canadian Study of Mammography Screening and Mortality from Breast Cancer.”
 Journal of the National Cancer Institute.
 November 2014, 106 (11).